tarunShreeji/bugo-boilerplate1/content/_index.md

       returns than October with an average gain of 2.1%.
 In addition October also has the most up or down 1% daily moves compared to any other month.
 October tends to have good returns, but it is a volatile month.
 (10/4/18)'
+  - template: field-markdown
+    content: |-
+      Interesting Market Stat: the S&P is up 5 months in a row.
+Going back to 1950 that has happened 25 times.
+A year later it has been higher 24 times.
+The one time it was down was 1972-1973 when it fell 0.7% one year later.

+      COURTESY OF LPL (9/07/18)
+    title: S&P
 - template: block-columns
   block_options:
     full_width: true